Aliases for ABL1 Gene

 This gene is a protooncogene that encodes a protein tyrosine kinase involved in a variety of cellular processes, including cell division, adhesion, differentiation, and response to stress.
 The activity of the protein is negatively regulated by its SH3 domain, whereby deletion of the region encoding this domain results in an oncogene.
 The ubiquitously expressed protein has DNA-binding activity that is regulated by CDC2-mediated phosphorylation, suggesting a cell cycle function.
 This gene has been found fused to a variety of translocation partner genes in various leukemias, most notably the t(9;22) translocation that results in a fusion with the 5' end of the breakpoint cluster region gene (BCR; MIM:151410).
 Alternative splicing of this gene results in two transcript variants, which contain alternative first exons that are spliced to the remaining common exons. [provided by RefSeq, Aug 2014]

 GeneCards Summary for ABL1 Gene

 ABL1 (ABL Proto-Oncogene 1, Non-Receptor Tyrosine Kinase) is a Protein Coding gene.
-Diseases associated with ABL1 include abl1 kd-related altered drug metabolism and leukemia, chronic myeloid, somatic.
-Among its related pathways are Immune System and Signaling by GPCR.
+Diseases associated with ABL1 include martsolf syndrome and warburg micro syndrome 2.
+Among its related pathways are Platelet activation, signaling and aggregation and Signaling by GPCR.
 GO annotations related to this gene include transferase activity, transferring phosphorus-containing groups and protein tyrosine kinase activity.
-An important paralog of this gene is ABL2.
+An important paralog of this gene is LYN.